 My apple tree still has apples on her for all the visiting deer, yet all the leaves are falling off.
 I watched a mother and baby deer take a break during their lunch as they watched me for a while.
 Then, they resumed their lunch.
 The trees all around have announced the arrival of winter, and I knew I must get all the fire logs ready to warm up my log cottage.

 My life has been devoted to the spiritual awakening of the mind, body, and soul.
-The wellness of the human mind is directly interlinked with our daily life and the way we live our life.
+The wellbeing of the human mind is directly interlinked with our daily life and the way we live our life.

 Humans with humanity are the only cause that bonds the humans with one another.
 No relation, but just the human love.
 The complete sacrifice that but brings satisfaction to the mind, body, and soul.
 This is not a sacrifice, but all the love for humans and humanity.
 This is my life’s goal, and as I walked I thought of a faraway land and her founding father.